• Skip to main content

 Deep Fried Sweet Potato Fries peeled sweet potatoes and 1:2 inch round slices

 Then you will need to cut each slab of sweet potato into shoestring strips as seen below.
-Try and make them thick enough so they will hold up once frying.
-Also cut them into as much as you can into the same width and thickness.
-Having the potatoes cut into a uniform shape ensures they cook in the same amount of time.
+Try and make them thick enough so they will hold up once fried.
+Also, cut them so they are the same width and thickness.
+The uniform shape ensures they cook in the same amount of time.

 You can also cut wedges to make fries.
-If you do this, the same rule applies, cut them into uniform shapes so that they will be done all at the same time when frying in the deep fryer.
+If you do this, the same rule applies, cut them into uniform shapes.
 I like to pile them up based on the same size so if I am doing a couple of batches, I can cook those that are similar in size together.

 Deep Fried Sweet Potato Fries shoestring cut sweet potatoes on a cutting board